geometalab/osmaxx/README.md

 # osmaxx-docs
-Documents from and about Osmaxx project
+Documents from and about Osmaxx project.